xebialabs/xl-kube-workshop/part-3/lab-7-troubleshoot.md

 Do installation with following errors:
 - not existing operator image: xebialabs/deploy-operator:24.3.2
-- wrong storage class on the postgresql PVC, we will use xl-kube-workshop-file-storage-class StorageClass on the Azure, that StorageClass is not providing required block storage
+- wrong storage class on the postgresql PVC, we will use xl-kube-workshop-file-storage-class StorageClass on the Azure (use other available storage class available on your cluster), that StorageClass is not providing required block storage
   - on Minikube and Docker Desktop we don't have this option so we will use broken StorageClass called `broken-storage`
 - wrong storage class on the RabbitMQ, we will use broken StorageClass called `broken-storage`